Why You Should Try Buying Only in Cash

 CEE Standard: Saving

-Challenge your students to use only cash for one week and see how much money they save!
-The cash-only method is a great way to teach budgeting and really get your students to think about their money and to be purposeful with it.
+Challenge your students to use only cash for one week and see what the experience is like for them.
+The cash-only method is a great way to teach budgeting–the tactile experience of handling money makes teens think about their money and to be purposeful with it.

 It seems like there’s a new app, software, or strategy launched every day to help you save.
-And they are becoming more and more complex.
 Some of these strategies might be effective, but they usually require downloads, financial commitment, or disclosing information like your bank account number to another source.
 Let’s face it, apps such as Venmo or Zelle make transferring money simple.

-There’s a better way to save your money, and a much simpler way to become totally in control of your finances.
+There’s a better way to save money, and a much simpler way to become totally in control of your finances.
 Spoiler alert: It’s the old-fashioned way.
-Although this may come as a shock to some tech-savvy millennials my age, I haven’t been able to find a single app out there that beats the original, old-school budgeting strategy: Ditch the credit cards, use a bank checking or savings account, and exclusively use cash.
+I haven’t been able to find a single app out there that beats the original, old-school budgeting strategy: Ditch the credit cards, use a bank checking or savings account, and exclusively use cash.

 Benefits of Cold, Hard Cash

 When I say exclusively, I mean it.
 You withdraw cash and use it for all of your expenses, then withdraw more when you run out.
 On average, I’ve been spending about $300 less per month without actively changing any of my habits.